 Evaluation and Preparation Projects

-- The San Mateo County Office of Sustainability in collaboration with the Coastal Conservancy is conducting a Sea Level Rise Vulnerability Assessment set for completion in March 2016.
+- The San Mateo County Office of Sustainability in collaboration with the Coastal Conservancy is conducting a Sea Level Rise Vulnerability Assessment to be completed in 2017.
 The project utilizes sea level rise projections combined with storm scenarios to evaluate the risk to assets including infrastructure, wetlands, and wild life habitat.
-Learn more at the Sea Change San Mateo County website.
+Learn more at the Sea Change San Mateo County

 Flood Risks from Sea Level Rise in San Mateo County